- Who can apply for the scholarship?

 No. Udall Scholars come from all majors and fields of study.
 Recent Udall Scholars have majored in environmental sciences and policy studies, agriculture, political science, natural resource management, sociology, anthropology, American Indian studies, tribal public policy, history, English, theater, landscape architecture, and public health, to name just a few areas.

 - How does the Udall Foundation define Native American?

-For the purposes of the Scholarship or Internship Program, a Native American or Alaska Native is any individual who is:
+For the purposes of the Scholarship Program, a Native American or Alaska Native is any individual who is:

-- Considered by the Secretary of the Interior to be an Indian for any purpose;
+- Thos considered by the Secretary of the Interior to be an Indian for any purpose; and

 - What kind of documents are required to demonstrate tribal enrollment or descendancy?